devdo-eu/capturenetwork/AI/README.md

  You should check yourself and try to beat it :)

  ### Closing word
- If you can beat this AI bot, I will be happy to hear this story
+ If you can beat this AI bot, I will be happy to hear the story.

  If you had some question - let me know and I will try to answer.